 “They may do those things less commonly, or they may use their words and social status to intimidate someone rather than physically beating someone up, but some women can inflict as much damage as men.
 Cruelty is certainly not preserved for males alone.”

 Abusive women are perhaps more dangerous than abusive men because they CAN’T rely on their natural physical strength to overpower their victim.

 They are more likely to use a gun or knife.
-I’ve seen two ID Channel episodes in which the female killer used a baseball bat.
+I’ve seen three ID Channel episodes in which the female killer used a baseball bat.

 Whereas, the abusive man frequently attempts to murder his wife or girlfriend via bare-hand strangulation.

 Though there are many cases in which the woman’s cause of death was a bullet or knife wound, let’s face it: The vast majority of strangulation victims are female.

 There have been cases (watch enough ID Channel and you’ll know) in which a beaten or strangled woman faked death, convincing the man to end the attack and leave.

 There are cases in which a woman, in the midst of a bare-hand assault by a man, is able to escape.

 But an abusive woman is more likely to pull out a gun and just keep shooting, or stab him while he’s asleep.
 What chance does her victim have?

 And of course, these women are notorious for manipulating other men, with false stories of domestic violence or promises of a big monetary payout, to shoot their husbands.